-The complete list of Resource Centers, including regional jurisdiction and contact information, and toll-free numbers can be found at the DEEOIC website.
+Click here for the complete list of Resource Centers, including regional jurisdictions, contact information, and toll-free numbers.

 The DEEOIC maintains four district offices nationwide that process claims under the EEOICPA.
 District offices are located in Cleveland, Ohio; Denver, Colorado; Jacksonville, Florida; and Seattle, Washington, with jurisdiction based on the location of the employee’s last employment.